Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For CNC tool programmers, all seven sources had data and mostly agreed: AI Resilience Model, Microsoft, and Will Robots Take My Job all rated AI exposure as high, with Anthropic slightly lower at medium, keeping confidence at medium-high.
-Demand signals were only moderate, and both pay and mobility scored low, leaving CNC tool programming "Not Very Resilient."
+For CNC tool programmers, all seven sources had data.
+On AI exposure, Will Robots Take My Job, Microsoft, and our model all rated it high, while Anthropic rated it medium, so confidence lands at medium-high.
+Demand signals were moderate, but pay and mobility scored low across Wage Bill and Adaptive Capacity, pushing the score down to "Not Very Resilient."

 AI Resilience Report forComputer Numerically Controlled Tool Programmers